 Hair loss (alopecia) is a common problem that affects up to 50% of men and women throughout their lives .

 Hair loss can be broadly categorised into scarring (cicatricial) alopecia and non-scarring (non-cicatricial) alopecia, with hair loss on the scalp further classified as focal or diffuse alopecia.

 Hair loss can occur anywhere on the body, but most commonly affects the scalp.
 Abundant scalp hair has societal and cultural importance.
 Loss of scalp hair, eyebrows, and eyelashes frequently leads to psychological distress.

-The main causes of hair loss depend on whether it is focal or diffuse, scarring or non-scarring.
+The main causes of hair loss depend on whether the type of hair loss is scarring or non-scarring, and focal or diffuse.

 Diffuse hair loss may follow hair shedding, which is usually stress-induced hair loss (telogen effluvium) or is due to genetically determined male or female pattern hair loss .
 Diffuse hair loss can also be caused by alopecia areata, medications, and various systemic illnesses including anaemia, hyperandrogenism, and thyroid disease.

 Psychiatric disturbances, such as acute anxiety and endogenous depression, have also been considered possible causes of diffuse hair shedding .

 Whatever the cause, the more hair is lost, the lower the likelihood of regrowth.